-#5 Internal communication is critically viewed, with written communication methods being under-utilised.
-The Civil Service Agency and other relevant institutions should support improvements in internal communication practices by offering courses on effective meeting management and enhancing written and oral communication skills for managers at all levels.
+#4 Internal communication receives a mixed evaluation from public servants.
+Written communication methods are regarded as under-utilised and communication inside organisations could generally be more effective.
+The Civil Service Agency and other relevant institutions should support improvements in internal communication practices by offering courses on effective meeting preparation and management as well as enhancing written and oral communication skills for managers at all levels.

-#6 Performance appraisal practices receive mixed evaluations.
-Although appraisals are routinely conducted, many public servants do not receive goalsetting conversations or feedback on the results of the appraisal.
-The Civil Service Agency should support managers in ensuring a complete appraisal process for all staff through training and developing reminder systems.
+#5 Performance appraisal practices receive mixed evaluations.
+Although appraisals are routinely conducted, many public servants do not receive goal-setting conversations or feedback on the results of the appraisal.
+The appraisal also fails to have effects on salary levels, career progression, and, notably, training and development.
+The Civil Service Agency should support managers in ensuring a complete appraisal process for all staff through appraisal training for managers and the development of reminder systems.
+The appraisal system should also be linked more closely to relevant outcomes such as training, development and career advancement.

-#7 Training opportunities receive mixed reviews.
+#6 Training opportunities receive mixed reviews.
 While public servants assess their skills and expertise as high, many have not attended training in the past year.
 The Civil Service Agency and HR staff should increase training offers, improve communication of opportunities, and better align training with performance appraisals to ensure greater participation.